-- 1.1 The purpose of this study is to provide an assessment of the extent to which the character and quality of the landscape of these sites would, in principle, be susceptible to change as a result of the introduction of built development. - 1.2 This study forms part of the evidence base to support the New Local Plan, which is being prepared by WMBC for the period between 2020 and 2035. - 1.3 The outputs of this work will be used by the Council to: - Inform the evaluation of potential development locations; - Identify land where development would be most appropriate to minimise impact on the landscape i.e. by identifying areas of least sensitivity; and - Provide a tool for informing mitigation for any future changes to the landscape.
+- 1.1 The purpose of this study is to provide an assessment of the extent to which the character and quality of the landscape of these sites would, in principle, be susceptible to change as a result of the introduction of built development. - 1.2 This study forms part of the evidence base to support the New Local Plan, which is being prepared by Wirral Metropolitan Borough Council for the period between 2020 and 2035. - 1.3 The outputs of this work will be used by the Council to: - Inform the evaluation of potential development locations; - Identify land where development would be most appropriate to minimise impact on the landscape, such as by identifying areas of least sensitivity; and